dooz1e/ansible/README.md

-# ansible
+Deploying Multiple Services on Tomcat in an Ubuntu Environment using Ansible
-upgrade tomcat by using ansible ansible-playbook playbook.yml
+# ansible-playbook playbook.yml